treecone/ProjectRiptide/styleGuide.md

 ## Nomenclature

-On the whole, naming should follow C# standards.
+On the whole, naming should follow C# standards, unless otherwise stated here.

 ### Namespaces